Vatsaraja

-Vatsaraja (780–800) or Vatsraja was an Emperor of the Gurjara-Pratihara dynasty in Northern India.
+Vatsaraja (780–800) or Vatsraja was an Emperor of the Pratihara dynasty in Northern India.
 He was grand-nephew of Nagabhata I and his mother was queen Bhuyikadevi.
 He was the first ruler of Rajasthan to win victories over the distant regions of Kanauj and Bengal.
-His extensive conquests mark the rise of the Imperial Gurjara-Pratiharas.
+His extensive conquests mark the rise of the Imperial Pratiharas.

 Reign

 After Nagabhata I, he was succeeded by his nephews, there have been two rulers namely Kakkuka and Devaraja before Vatsraja came to the throne.
 Kakustha or Kakkuka was the nephew of Nagabhata I and nothing much is known about him.
 The younger brother of Kakkuka, king Devasakti or Devaraja is described as having curbed the freedom of a multitude of rulers.